RossBoylan/mccli/bin/python/Notes.md

     Inconsistent and confusing.
     This has 2 dimensions: handling of filelike vs pathlike arguments, and handling across different classes and methods.
   - [ ] Move all test input files into project source tree under `py_tests`.
+  - [ ] Is it OK to publish the test data?
   - [ ] Complete tests for `Effects` as is.
 In particular
     + [  ] test values are reasonable given mean and sd
     + [  ] values are in expected domain (maybe)